OpenEvalProject/evals/manuscripts/elife-82925/v1/manuscript.md

 **Figure 12.:** While the OSVZ has a constant thickness before cortical folds emerge (left), it later becomes thicker beneath gyri than beneath sulci (right).

-## Are cortical folds affected by regional proliferation variations in the OSVZ?
+### Are cortical folds affected by regional proliferation variations in the OSVZ?

 Previous studies have emphasized the existence of variations in the ORGC proliferation rate in different brain regions (Hansen et al., 2010).
 Some of those have suggested that the proliferation rate is higher beneath gyri than beneath sulci (Borrell, 2018).
 Similarly, in the ferret brain, where a region close in structure to the primate’s OSVZ was found, this region shows a unique mosaic-like structure (Fietz et al., 2010; Reillo and Borrell, 2012).
 In this section, we aim to assess the effect of regional proliferation variations in the OSVZ on the emerging cortical folding pattern.
 We discuss two different heterogeneous patterns here, but have included more variations online through our user interface on GitHub, as described in the Data availability section.
 In the first case, the OSVZ division rate gradually decreases along the circumferential direction.
 In the second case, the division rate varies in a more random pattern.
-Figures 13 and 14 show how cortical folds develop in both cases for the varying cortical stiffness case, an initial division rate in the VZ Gvz=120, and an initial division rate in the OSVZ Gosvz=20.
+Figures 13 and 14 show how cortical folds develop in both cases for the varying cortical stiffness case, an initial division rate in the VZ $G_{vz}=120$, and an initial division rate in the OSVZ $G_{osvz}=20$.
 As expected, the evolving folding patterns slightly differ.
 In both cases, the first folds appear where the cell proliferation rate is highest.
 As expected, those regions also show a higher cell density in the cortex than regions nearby.
 However, both cases lead to final patterns with similar distances between sulci and folding complexity (one period doubling pattern).
 In addition, gyri and sulci are distributed equally – regardless of the division rate.
 Therefore, we may conclude that inhomogeneous cell proliferation in the OSVZ controls the location of first gyri and sulci but does not necessarily affect the distance between sulci (also referred to as folding wavelength) and the overall complexity of the emerging folding pattern.
 This agrees well with our previous finding that the characteristic wavelength of folding remains relatively stable for inhomogeneous cortical growth patterns (Budday and Steinmann, 2018).
 The simulation results are also consistent with the previously found remarkable surface expansion above the regions with higher proliferation in the OSVZ (Llinares-Benadero and Borrell, 2019).

 ![Figure 13.](https://cdn.elifesciences.org/articles/82925/elife-82925-fig13-v1.jpg)

-**Figure 13.:** along the circumferential direction between time steps 325 and 450 for the varying cortical stiffness case, an initial division rate in the ventricular zone (VZ) Gosvz, and varying division rates in the OSVZ with an initial value of 20.Gvz=120The top row shows the cell density distribution and the bottom row the actual division rate in the OSVZ.
+**Figure 13.:** Temporal evolution of cortical folds for a gradually decreasing outer subventricular zone (OSVZ) division rate $G_{osvz}$ along the circumferential direction between time steps 325 and 450 for the varying cortical stiffness case, an initial division rate in the ventricular zone (VZ) $G_{vz}=120$, and varying division rates in the OSVZ with an initial value of 20.The top row shows the cell density distribution and the bottom row the actual division rate in the OSVZ.

 ![Figure 14.](https://cdn.elifesciences.org/articles/82925/elife-82925-fig14-v1.jpg)

-**Figure 14.:** between time steps 450 and 670 for the varying cortical stiffness case, an initial division rate in the ventricular zone (VZ) Gosvz, and varying division rates in the OSVZ with an initial value of 20.Gvz=120The top row shows the cell density distribution and the bottom row the actual division rate in the OSVZ.
+**Figure 14.:** Temporal evolution of cortical folds for a random distribution of the outer subventricular zone (OSVZ) division rate $G_{osvz}$ between time steps 450 and 670 for the varying cortical stiffness case, an initial division rate in the ventricular zone (VZ) $G_{vz}=120$, and varying division rates in the OSVZ with an initial value of 20.The top row shows the cell density distribution and the bottom row the actual division rate in the OSVZ.

 ## Conclusion